 Guide to the 2017 EPA Retail Food Refrigeration Regulations

-All food retailers should click on the link below to see what the pending regulations are and what your new responsibilities entail.
-If you follow the four steps that are described, you will have a better understanding of what is changing and what you need to do to prepare.
+All food retailers should click on the link below to see the pending regulations and your new responsibilities.
+By following the four steps described, you will better understand what is changing and what you need to do to prepare.

 - Determine if the system is a supermarket system (rack) or remote condensing unit.